Global well-posedness and scattering for nonlinear Schr{\"o}dinger equations with algebraic nonlinearity when $d = 2, 3$, $u_{0}$ radial: Linear estimates

-We will also make use of a function space adapted to the long time Strichartz estimates.
-This is a class of function spaces first introduced in \cite{Tat} to study wave maps. \cite{KoTa1}, \cite{KoTa2} applied these spaces to nonlinear Schr{\"o}dinger problems.
+The $U_{\Delta}^{2}$ spaces are a class of function spaces first introduced in \cite{Tat} to study wave maps. \cite{KoTa1} and \cite{KoTa2} applied these spaces to nonlinear Schr{\"o}dinger problems.
 See \cite{HHK} for a general description of these spaces.
-These spaces are quite useful to critical problems since the $X^{s,b}$ spaces of \cite{B}, \cite{B1} (see also \cite{Gin}) are not scale invariant except at $b = \frac{1}{2}$, which has the same difficulty as the failure of the embedding $\dot{H}^{1/2}(\mathbf{R}) \subset L^{\infty}(\mathbf{R})$.
-Since we take $u_{0} \in H^{s}$ for any $s > \frac{1}{2}$ they will prove to be useful here as well.
+These spaces are quite useful to critical problems since the $X^{s,b}$ spaces of \cite{B} and \cite{B1} (see also \cite{Gin}) are not scale invariant except at $b = \frac{1}{2}$, which has the same difficulty as the failure of the embedding $\dot{H}^{1/2}(\mathbf{R}) \subset L^{\infty}(\mathbf{R})$.

 \begin{definition}[$U_{\Delta}^{p}$ spaces] Let $1 \leq p < \infty$.
 Let $U_{\Delta}^{p}$ be an atomic space whose atoms are piecewise solutions to the linear equation,

 Then for any $1 \leq p < \infty$,